aplteam/Meddy/Docs/ReadMe.md

 * The left pane shows a tree view that represents all headers in the document and therefore acts as a table of contents.
 You can use this to navigate through the document.

-  Note that when an item is shown in bold then you have a problem in the header hierarchy like a header of level 3 following a header of level 1: that's illegal.
+  Note that when an item in the tree view is shown in bold then you have a problem in the header hierarchy like a header of level 3 following a header of level 1: that's illegal.

 * The center pane is where the Markdown can be edited.

 * The right pane is two-fold:

   * On the "Preview" tab it shows a preview of how the HTML5 generated from the markdown will look like.
 For this the latest Microsoft engine is used.
 If available that is Edge.

+    Note that for technical reasons the preview will show presentations as a single HTML page.
+Use the "View HTML in default browser" menu command to run the presentation.

   * On the "HTML" tab it shows the HTML generated from the markdown.

     By ticking the "Hide CSS" check box you can prevent the CSS --- which is a single compressed line --- from blurring your HTML.
 Of course the CSS is not removed from the HTML, it's just not shown.